mac-comp127/audio-synth/doc/specification/03_song_reader.md

     }

     /**
      * Reads song data from an arbitrary input stream.
+The song data should be
+     * comma-separated text, one note per line, with the following format:
+     *
+     *     [waveform name], [pitch], [start time], [duration] *
+     * For example, here are three notes:
+     *
+     *     sine, 61, 0.6, 0.2
+     *     tri, 50, 0.8, 0.2
+     *     square, 50, 1.6, 0.2
      */
     public Song readSong(InputStream in) {
-        Scanner scanner = new Scanner(in).useDelimiter("\\s*,\\s*|\\s+");
+        // Delimiter allows values to be separated by commas, spaces, or line breaks Scanner scanner = new Scanner(in).useDelimiter("\\s*,\\s*|\\s+");

         Song song = new Song();
         while(scanner.hasNext()) {
             // Use scanner.next() and scanner.nextDouble() to read the following